 How to build or improve your Credit Score

 Have you checked your credit score lately?
-Understanding your credit rating is important because it tells you where you stand financially and your chances of successfully applying for things like mobile phone contracts, mortgages, or loans when you need them.
+Understanding your credit rating is important.
+It tells you where you stand financially and your chances of successfully applying for things like mobile phone contracts, mortgages, or loans when you need them.

 The good news is, whatever your credit score looks like right now, you have the power to improve it.
-It doesn’t happen overnight, but being aware of your current credit rating means you can take steps to improve your creditworthiness.
+Although it doesn’t happen overnight, being aware of your current credit rating means you can take steps to improve it.

 What is a credit score, and why does it matter?